Brooklyn Cyclones: History

 On August 23, 2009, Cyclones pitcher Brandon Moore threw a 7-inning no-hitter in the first game of a doubleheader against the Aberdeen IronBirds, 5–0, at Ripken Stadium.
 Moore walked three and hit one batter, with only one IronBird reaching second base.
 This came seven years to the day Miguel Pinango threw a nine-inning one-hitter for the Cyclones, pitching 8 2/3 innings of no-hit ball.

 On February 4, 2010, the team announced that the new name of their home would be called Municipal Credit Union (MCU) Park, replacing KeySpan as the naming right sponsor, which had held the naming rights from the opening of the stadium in 2001.
 In addition to the naming rights, MCU and the Cyclones entered into a comprehensive 11-year marketing partnership that launches the Cyclones' 10th season in Brooklyn.
 The partner agreement is scheduled to last until 2020.

 The 2010 season saw the Cyclones, under the leadership of Wally Backman, lead the league with a record of 52–24, but the Cyclones fell in the Championship series to Tri-City ValleyCats.
 The Cyclones would make the playoffs as the wild card team in 2011 and 2012, but would not make it out of the semifinals.
 The Cyclones failed to make the playoffs in 2013 and lost a tie-breaker in 2014 on and missed the playoffs on the last day of the season.

 Since 2014, the Cyclones have dedicated one night a year as a tribute to the popular sitcom Seinfeld, featuring various show tributes such as an "Elaine Benes dancing contest", determining if a fan had either picked or scratched their nose, the Cyclones wearing "Puffy Shirt"–styled jerseys, appearances from former actors and giveaways honoring the show.
 This game has since become one of the Cyclones' most popular events, regularly selling out in advance and drawing fans of both baseball and Seinfeld from near and far.

 The 2015 season was the first time in franchise history the Brooklyn Cyclones finished below .500.
 The Cyclones would go on to have losing records in 2016 and 2017, but lost the tie-breaker and once again missed out on the playoffs on the last day of the season in 2018.

 The Brooklyn Cyclones returned to the New York-Penn League playoffs in 2019, thanks to a strong finish to end the season, which included a series sweep of the Staten Island Yankees in what would be the final match-up between the longtime rivals.
 In the semi-finals, the Cyclones faced division rival and wild card winner in the Hudson Valley Renegades.
 The Cyclones fell to the Renegades 5–4 in Game 1.
 The Cyclones took Game 2 in Brooklyn by a score of 1–0, thanks to a solo homer from Jed Lowrie, who was on a rehab assignment from the Mets.
-The Cyclones won Game 3 on a walkoff double from Ranfy Adon, sending them to the New York-Penn League Championship.
+The Cyclones won Game 3 on a walk-off double from Ranfy Adon, sending them to the New York-Penn League Championship.